Advocates warn about sexual predators this summer

 The Tennessee Bureau of Investigation has four special agents who focus their efforts on human trafficking throughout the state.

-Micheal Jones with TBI said kids as young as 12 years old are being victimized.
+Michael Jones with TBI said kids as young as 12-years-old are being victimized.

 “A lot of times the individuals don’t even realize they’re being victimized by the individual until it’s too late," said Jones.

-Advocates say 14 to 17 years old is an especially vulnerable age range.
+Advocates say 14 to 17-years-old is an especially vulnerable age range.

 On Tuesday, Calvin Deandre Williams, 27, was arrested for having sex with a 14-year-old.